hackoregon/transportation-backend/transDjango/README.md

 3. Add an import line to the APIimports/models.py file
 4. Run the importer at the command line with ./manage.py <your_importer>

+### Completed Importer Scripts So Far

+Notes: So far we're ignoring date/time fields due to some inconsistencies when loading using ogrinspect.

+We can always use another set of eyes to make sure things can be abstracted further!

+1. import_CIPpoints.py
+2. import_CIPlines.py
+3. import_StPJlines.py